Netzlink/build-helm-operator-action/README.md

         kind: 'Apache'
         api-version: 'apache.netzlink.com/v1alpha1'
         container-image: 'netzlink/apache-operator'

+    - name: Get the output time
+      run: echo "The time was ${{ steps.builder.outputs.time }}"
 ```
 This workflow is resposible for building your operator.
 To build the operator and push the container-image we use a different workflow